tgrady101/Stocks-Data-Pipeline/README.md

 This project involved creating a data pipeline to analyze S&P 500 end of day prices going from three years ago to the current day.
 The data is processed via an ETL pipeline that supports a dashboard which shows the top five and bottom five stocks over different historical periods.

-To view all of the source code please visit my GitHub: https://github.com/tgrady101/Stocks-Data-Pipeline

 # Tools and Technologies Used

 * Cloud — Google Cloud Platform